Palm Beach County Animal Care and Control waives adoption fees in March, April

-PALM BEACH COUNTY, Fla. — Palm Beach County's Animal Care and Control is waiving adoption fees in March and April in efforts to free up space for another homeless animal.
+WEST PALM BEACH, Fla. — Palm Beach County's Animal Care and Control is waiving adoption fees in March and April in efforts to free up space for another homeless animal.

 Each adopted pet will be spayed/neutered, vaccinated, microchipped, as well as a county license tag.
 They receive a free follow-up visit to a local veterinarian and bag of Hill’s Science Diet pet food.